dojo/docs/dojox/mobile/TreeView.rst

 .. contents ::
     :depth: 2

-The dojox.mobile.TreeView is an **EXPERIMENTAL** widget.
+The dojox/mobile/TreeView is an **EXPERIMENTAL** widget.

 Introduction
 ============

-The dojox.mobile.TreeView widget is a scrollable view with tree-style navigation.
+The dojox/mobile/TreeView widget is a scrollable view with tree-style navigation.
 You may use it when implementing the Master-Detail pattern.

 .. image :: TreeView-anim.gif